 This law set into place the still-used price of $2.50 to $5.00 per acre price of mining land.
 Since its implementation, it’s been amended multiple times.
 At the moment, Congress is debating whether or not the act needs to be amended yet again.
 The act has been modified to include new minerals and mineral holding land as new uses for various metals and minerals are found.

-As long as the United States has valuable ore and minerals hiding inside of its dirt, the General Mining Act of 1872 will be necessary as management software.
+As long as the United States has valuable ore and minerals hiding inside of its dirt, the General Mining Act of 1872 will be necessary as law firm practice management software.
 However, the more it’s modified, the less it looks like the original law.
 This makes it hard to say it’s still in effect, but it’s still a technically true fact.